Jompe-j/Jompe-J.github.io/_posts/2017-11-18-static-site-generators.md

 A website that is static is easier to develop as there are few(er) movable parts and it has better performance as each page is pre-chached and there are no database queries or processing for each site request.

-Adding, updating and changing the site is quite easy as modern SSGs provide support for **Partials** - enabling making changes in only one partial, e.g. the header, which is then added to each page that uses that partial without having to make changes to each page.
+Adding, updating and changing the site is quite easy as modern SSGs provide support for
+- **Partials** - enabling making changes in only one partial, e.g. the header, which is then added to each page that uses that partial without having to make changes to each page.
-**Layouts** - enabling different html layouts for different parts of the site or even on different part of a site.
+- **Layouts** - enabling different html layouts for different parts of the site or even on different part of a page.
 Change a layout file and those changes will propagate to each page where it is use when the site is deployed.
-**Content** - Content is provided as individual files rather than stored in some database somewhere.
+- **Content** - Content is provided as individual files rather than stored in some database somewhere which makes content easy to add.

 Security is also a strong suit of static sites.
 As a static site has very little, if any, server-side functionality the number of attack surfaces are very few.